MikeRow/BananoPHP/README.md

 - **NanoRPCExt**

-  Class for interfacing to custom Nano node RPC extension
+  Class for interfacing to additional Nano node RPC

 - **NanoTools**

-  Class for performing functions related to the Nano environment
+  Class for performing functions related to Nano environment

 - **ncm**